accordproject/ergo/DEVELOPERS.md

 ##  Writing Documentation

-The Ergo project uses [jsdoc](http://usejsdoc.org/) for all of its code documentation.
+The Ergo project uses [docusaurus](http://docusaurus.io/) for the language documentation.

+Code documentation uses the following tools:
+- [coq2html](https://github.com/xavierleroy/coq2html) for the compiler specification (install with `opam install coq-coq2html`)
+- [odoc](https://github.com/ocaml/odoc) (install with `opam install odoc`)
+- [JSDoc](http://usejsdoc.org) for the JavaScript part of the code

 This means that all the docs are stored inline in the source code and so are kept in sync as it changes.